lililab-sussex/lililab-sussex.github.io/projects/continual-learning.md

 - Reading group
 - Book club
-- Highlight our academic teaching — show we know our stuff
+- Highlight our academic teaching...

 We’ll keep this page updated with upcoming sessions and materials so newcomers can drop in quickly.